apache/spark/docs/structured-streaming-programming-guide.md

     "clickAdId = impressionAdId AND " +
     "clickTime >= impressionTime AND " +
     "clickTime <= impressionTime + interval 1 hour "),
-  "leftOuter"                 // can be "inner", "leftOuter", "rightOuter" );
+  "leftOuter"                 // can be "inner", "leftOuter", "rightOuter", "fullOuter", "leftSemi" );

 {% endhighlight %}